 The J.C.
-Boyle Powerhouse Access Road (Spring Island Road) runs between the J.C.
+Boyle Powerhouse Access Road runs between the J.C.
 Boyle Powerhouse and Dam sites.
 Much of this road is owned by BLM, while a short length is owned by PacifiCorp.
 The full length, however, is maintained by PacifiCorp.
 It is a two-way undivided gravel road 16 to 22 feet wide.
 The J.C.
 Boyle Powerhouse Access Road is the primary access route to the powerhouse area and the staging area adjacent to the powerhouse.
 The J.C.
 Boyle Powerhouse Access Road will be realigned and widened to allow for construction access and Scour Hole filling.
 A 300-foot section of the J.C.
 Boyle Powerhouse Road will be realigned upgradient of the Scour Hole and maintain a 20-foot offset from the edge of the final Scour Hole limit to allow for safe travel.
+The Renewal Corporation will coordinate material use and placement; tree removal and disposition; and avoid traffic interruptions during rafting access times.
 The realignment section is within the FERC project boundary.
-This construction access improvement is planned to be performed post-drawdown and will remain post construction for future BLM authorized public use.
+This construction access improvement is planned to be performed in the drawdown year and will remain post construction for future BLM-authorized public use.

 The existing Powerhouse Access Road swale will be rehabilitated to adequately convey runoff around the forebay and Scour Hole grading.
 The unlined swale will be seeded using a native seed mix as part of stabilization.
 Existing boulders will be placed between the Powerhouse Road realignment and Scour Hole at a maximum of five feet spacing.
 Adjacent to the swale, the Renewal Corporation will use native rock borrowed from within the work limits.
-The Renewal Corporation will add a limited soil topping and will plant native vegetation, subject to further consultation with BLM as the federal land manager.
-Erosion and sediment control measures for decommissioning and stabilization of the Powerhouse Access Road will be conducted in accordance with the NPDES 1200-C.
+Erosion and sediment control measures for the work to be performed at the Powerhouse Access Road will be conducted in accordance with the NPDES 1200-C.

-See Figure A-3 and refer to Design Drawings C1501, C1511, and C1623, for construction details.
+See Figure A-3 and refer to Design Drawings C1340, C1511, and C1623 for construction details.